rxaviers/cldrjs/README.md

 # cldr.js - Simple CLDR API

-[CLDR (unicode.org)](http://cldr.unicode.org/) provides locale content for I18n software.
-The data is provided in two formats: LDML (XML format), and JSON.
-Our goal is to provide a simple layer to facilitate I18n softwares to access and use the [official CLDR JSON data](http://cldr.unicode.org/index/cldr-spec/json).
+[CLDR (unicode.org)](http://cldr.unicode.org/) provides locale content for i18n software.
+The data is provided in two formats: LDML (XML format) and JSON.
+Our goal is to provide a simple layer to facilitate i18n software to access and use the [official CLDR JSON data](http://cldr.unicode.org/index/cldr-spec/json).

 | File | Minified + gzipped size | Summary |
 |---|--:|---|